ais-one/cookbook/README.md

 npm run dev
 ```

-Navigate to http://127.0.0.1:8080/vite to view application
+Navigate to http://127.0.0.1:8080/ to view application

-Login is same as SPA
+Login using the following:
+- User: test
+- Password: test
+- OTP (if enabled - e.g. USE_OTP=TEST): use 111111 as otp pin

 You can test PWA Push notifications using Webpush or FCM () on Dashboard page depending on **.env.<environment>** file configuration (need to be on 127.0.0.1).